 Today, while out walking, a strange chill crept up my spine, a whisper of something unseen pressing against me.
 I stopped, hesitated, then pulled out my headphones.
 My senses sharpened.
 The world around me felt too still.
 As I turned to leave, a sound rose from the ground—A dull, rhythmic pounding.
 I pressed my ear…

-Discover more from The Rhetorical Review
+Discover more from Rhetorical Review

 Subscribe to get the latest posts sent to your email.